 Article 33(2) of the Competition Law provides that petitions for declaratory relief (for a declaration that an agreement hindering competition is null and void), actions for damages and requests for interim relief relating to infringements of the Competition Law must be brought before the court of appeals having territorial jurisdiction.

 Such court has jurisdiction at first and last instance, so its decisions are subject to review by the Court of Cassation on questions of law only.

-In addition, pursuant to the general civil procedure rules, lower civil courts have jurisdiction with respect to (i) private actions under EC antitrust law, (ii) actions based on alleged violations of unfair competition law (some of which may be characterised as antitrust infringements), (iii) petitions for declaratory relief and actions for damages due to the creation or maintenance of dominant positions in the telecommunications and broadcasting sectors and (iv) actions brought pursuant to article 9 of Law No. 192 of 1998 (abuse of economic dependence).
-Moreover, in the context of civil actions based on non-antitrust claims, lower civil courts may have incidentally to consider matters involving the application of the Competition Law (for example, challenges to the enforceability of a contract, based upon the ground of nullity for violation of the ban on restrictive agreements).
+In addition, pursuant to the general civil procedure rules, lower civil courts (giudici di pace and tribunali) have jurisdiction with respect to:

+- private actions under EC antitrust law; - actions based on alleged violations of unfair competition law (some of which may be characterised as antitrust infringements); - petitions for declaratory relief and actions for damages due to the creation or maintenance of dominant positions in the telecommunications and broadcasting sectors; and - actions brought pursuant to article 9 of Law No. 192 of 1998 (abuse of economic dependence).

+Moreover, in the context of civil actions based on non-antitrust claims, lower civil courts may have to incidentally consider matters involving the application of the Competition Law (for example, challenges to the enforceability of a contract based upon the ground of nullity for violation of the ban on restrictive agreements).

 Although the Court of Cassation previously reached the opposite solution, since 2005 it has been uncontroversial that consumers may bring actions for damages based on the Competition Law.
 In particular, the court stated (No. 2207/2005 and No. 2305/2007) that, by its very nature, the Competition Law is intended to protect anyone, including consumers, whose interests may be affected by antitrust infringements.
-Private consumer actions based on the Competition Law must be brought before the court of appeals, whereas consumers' representative actions pursuant to article 140-bis of the Italian Consumer Code must be brought before the lower civil courts (see question 18).
+Private consumer actions based on the Competition Law must be brought before the court of appeals, whereas, pursuant to article 140-bis of the Consumer Code, consumers' class actions must be brought before the tribunali of the main Italian judicial districts, based on the place of the defendant company's registered office (see question 19).